svsdesign/generative-audio-v0/README.md

 │   │   ├── FluidR3_GM.sf2

    ```

+## Prerequisites

+Before running the project, make sure you have the following installed: - svs note needs updating

+- Python 3.9 or higher
+- `ffmpeg` (for video processing)
+- `virtualenv` (recommended)

 ## Dependencies

 Ensure you have the following Python packages installed: - svs note: needs updating